-- 1. Rules of Decorum.
-Persons attending City Council meetings should observe the same rules of propriety, decorum and good conduct as they would show in a courtroom, a place of worship, or at any other serious or solemn occasion during which matters of importance are being considered.
-Visitors will refrain from engaging in chatter, private conversations, and from making other distracting noises while the City Council is in session.
-Phones and other electronic devices should be set to off or silent mode.
-Visitors should not applaud, boo, clap, or otherwise audibly express approval or disapproval of the speech of another person in a manner likely to disturb the meeting. - 2.
-Addressing City Council.
+- 2. Addressing City Council.
 Persons wishing to address the City Council on any matter listed on the agenda may be recognized by the Chair, provided the person has completed a Citizen Speaker Registration form, and presented it to the City Secretary prior to the beginning of the regularly scheduled City Council meeting or immediately following their address to the City Council.
-Speakers shall approach the lectern and give his/her name and city of residence before speaking.
+Speakers shall approach the lectern and give his/her name and address before speaking.
 Speakers shall address the Mayor and City Council with civility that is conducive to appropriate public discussion.
 All public comments should be addressed through the Chair.
-Each speaker will be allowed four (4) minutestime to speak as, unless otherwise provided herein.
-A majority vote of the City Council is required for any time extensions.
+Each speaker will be allowed three (3) minutes to speak.
+The Chair may allow a 1-minute extension.
+A majority vote of the City Council is required for any subsequent time extensions.
 No person shall be allowed to address the City Council more than one time per agenda item. - 3.
 Address Chair.
 Persons may not engage in discussions with the City Council or staff during Council deliberations unless specifically asked a question by a Councilmember.
 Persons who have been asked a question by a Councilmember must be recognized by the Chair before being allowed to speak.
 The Chair may end any question and answer session between Councilmembers and a member of the public in order to facilitate the order of business. - 4.
 Printed Materials.
 Persons may present printed material to the City Secretary to distribute to the City Council during a meeting. - 5.
 No Disruptions.
 Persons attending City Council meetings shall remain seated or may stand in the back of the room and come and go so long as it does not disrupt the meeting.
 Persons in attendance shall not carry signs or placards.
 No person attending any City Council meeting shall delay the proceedings or refuse to obey the orders of the Chair. - 6.
 Removal.
 Disturbances, transgressions of the rules or disorderly conduct in the City Council Chamber or other City Council meeting room may cause the transgressor to be removed from the meeting.
 The Chair of the meeting shall exercise control over persons who disrupt the meeting in the following order of action: - a.
 Call the person to order, advising that person of the infraction; - b.
 Advise the person that the infraction must cease immediately or the person will be ordered to leave the meeting; - c.
-Order the person to leave the meetingpremises.
+Order the person to leave the meeting.
 A police officer may remove an individual or individuals for disrupting a meeting as authorized by Texas Penal Code Section 42.05. - 7.
 Room Limitations.
 Persons are encouraged to attend Council meetings; however, the number admitted shall be limited to the fire safety capacity of the Council Chamber as determined by the Fire Chief or designee.
 If the capacity is surpassed, the City Council may adjourn the meeting and move its proceedings to a location that will accommodate a larger number of participants, or may make a live broadcast of the proceedings available in a nearby room.